A robust approach to sigma point Kalman filtering: Robust sigma point Kalman filtering

-where $\hat x_t$ and $P_t$ denotes the one-step ahead predictor of $x_t$ and the covariance matrix of its prediction error, respectively.
-Next, we introduce the definition of sigma points, which is needed to compute an approximation of the conditional expectation of a nonlinear transformation of a Gaussian random vector. \begin{definition} Given a random variable $ x\sim \mathcal N(\hat x,P )$, we denote its sigma points as $ \mathcal{X}^i = \sigma_{i}(\hat x,P)$, with $i = 1, \ldots, p,$ and the corresponding weights for the mean and the covariance matrix are denoted by $W^i_m$ and $W^i_c \geq 0$.\end{definition} There are many ways to define the sigma points and the weights ( see \cite[Sec.
+There are many ways to define the sigma points and the weights (see \cite[Sec.
 5-7]{sarkka2023bayesian}).
 Different choices result in various nonlinear Kalman filters, among which the most popular are: \begin{itemize} \item \textbf{Unscented Kalman filter (UKF).} The sigma points are obtained through the unscented transformation: { }where $(\sqrt{ P })_i\in\Rs^n$ is the $i$-th column of $\sqrt{ P }$ which is a square root matrix of $P$.
 The corresponding weights are { }where $\lambda = a^2 (\kappa +n) - n$, and the parameters $a$, $b$ and $\kappa$ can be chosen as suggested in \cite{wan2001unscented}. \item \textbf{Cubature Kalman filter (CKF).} The sigma points are generated using the spherical cubature transformation:

 and the corresponding weights are $W^i_c = W_m^i = {1}/{2n}$. \item \textbf{Gauss-Hermite Kalman filter.} The sigma points are generated by the Gauss-Hermite moment transformation

 where $ \lambda^i \in \Rs^{n}$ is the $i-$th vector of the set formed by the $n-$dimensional Cartesian products of the roots, say $\nu_{k}$ with $k=1, \ldots, q$, of the Hermite polynomial of order $q$, say $H_q(\nu)$.
 The corresponding weights $W_m^i = W_c^i$ are formed as the products of the $n$ terms